 When we build workshops for our client’s live consultancy meetings, we try to emulate the concept of games into the exercise.
 We lay out the initial conditions such as the product attributes on hand or data available and then explain what we want to derive from that exercise such as the prioritization of the attributes or what product characteristics should be emphasized or de-emphasized.

-To make live consultancy meeting games as effective as possible, we always need to start with really provocative questions to get people’s creative juices flowing.
+To make live customer advisory board consultancy meeting games as effective as possible, we always need to start with really provocative questions to get people’s creative juices flowing.
 Using great props and tangible artifacts and giving people ample space to work in is also essential.
 Leveraging visual language using drawings and other methods of recording random ideas in a more tangible and shareable way also facilitates the brainstorming process.
-Finally, we also gives the advisors the time to improvise, change their minds, debate and take ownership of their “creations”.
+Finally, we also give the advisors the time to improvise, change their minds, debate and take ownership of their “creations”.

-Games are a fun and productive way to bring new, fresh ideas to the table and are a fantastic way to get your advisors to think outside of the box, see your product in a new way and help you strategize on innovative ways to tackle the market.
+Games are a fun and productive way to bring new, fresh ideas to the table and are a fantastic way to get your advisors to think outside of the box, see your product in a new way, and help you strategize on innovative ways to tackle the market.